Major milestone for SH5 recovery with freight convoys under way

 The convoy included heavy vehicles transporting essential supplies such as food as well as livestock and building supplies.

-Waka Kotahi said it recognisesd the number of heavy vehicles travelling as part of the convoy would have an impact on both the communities along SH5 and those at either end.
+Waka Kotahi said it recognised the number of heavy vehicles travelling as part of the convoy would have an impact on both the communities along SH5 and those at either end.

 People are asked to avoid travel in the relevant areas at the times the convoys are expected to pass through where possible or to expect delays and be patient.